Formation-flying interferometry in geocentric orbits: Introduction

 This study investigates the feasibility of formation-flying interferometry in geocentric orbits based on a celestial-mechanics approach.
 This study makes four major contributions to the literature.
 The first contribution is the analytical modeling of the perturbed orbital motion to attain precise formation flying.
-Four types of absolute and relative perturbations are identified to be mitigated.
-The second contribution is to offer a propellant-efficient control strategy to correct the absolute and/or relative perturbing accelerations.
-Secular and long-periodic perturbations of the eccentricity vector play key roles in determining the control strategy.
+We identify four types of absolute and relative perturbations that need to be mitigated.
+The second contribution is to offer a propellant-efficient control strategy for correcting the absolute and/or relative perturbing accelerations.
+Secular and long-period perturbations of the eccentricity vector play key roles in determining the control strategy.
 The third contribution enables a complete and explicit calculation of major perturbing accelerations.
 Using the proposed method, the disturbance environments for different formations can be analytically evaluated in various Earth orbits.
-By integrating these three contributions, the perturbation magnitudes can be characterized by the semi-major axis and size of the formation, and this information can be used as a guideline for finding candidate orbits.
+By integrating these three contributions, the perturbation magnitudes can be characterized by the semimajor axis and size of the formation, and this information can be used as a guideline for finding candidate orbits.
 The final contribution is the provision of detailed examples of orbital selection and control approaches for formation-flying interferometry.
-The proposed approach as well as methods to satisfy the observation conditions will be useful for future applications.
+The proposed approach as well as methods for satisfying the observation conditions will be useful for future applications.

-This study considers only a near-circular Earth orbit because it would be sufficient for various potential applications in formation-flying interferometry.
-In terms of terminology, this study uses the {\it chief-deputy} expression to describe formation-flying satellites.
-Note that a {\it chief} does not necessarily represent the actual chief satellite, but rather the virtual origin among formation-flying satellites.
-By contrast, a {\it deputy} denotes a real spacecraft flying in proximity to the chief.
-These terminologies are used throughout the paper without any notation.
+This study considers only a near-circular Earth orbit because such is sufficient for various potential applications in formation-flying interferometry.
+In terms of terminology, this study uses the chief-deputy expression to describe formation-flying satellites.
+A chief does not necessarily represent the actual chief satellite, but rather the virtual origin of formation-flying satellites.
+By contrast, a deputy denotes a real spacecraft flying in proximity to the chief.
+These terms are used throughout the paper without any notation.
 Lastly, this study uses numerous symbols owing to the thorough analysis of perturbed motion.
-Therefore, the major symbols, particularly those used in the theoretical development are listed in Appendix \ref{Nomenclature}.
+The major symbols, particularly those used in the theoretical development, are listed in Appendix \ref{Nomenclature}.

 The remainder of this paper is organized as follows.
 Section \ref{Unperturbed relative motion} presents a review of unperturbed relative motion for a circular orbit.
 Section \ref{Perturbed relative motion} presents the development of a perturbed relative-motion model for a near-circular orbit against arbitrary perturbations and explains the four types of resultant perturbing accelerations.
 Section \ref{Perturbation mitigation methods} first presents an analysis of the relationship between the perturbation periods and their contributions to perturbing acceleration magnitudes.
 Then, it presents analytical models of the perturbed orbital motions and perturbing accelerations as well as an effective approach for orbital selection and control.
 Section \ref{Results and discussion} presents numerical examples of the proposed approach to formation-flying interferometry.
 The concluding remarks are presented in Sect. \ref{Conclusions}.